RACV Logo

 Day 14: Iguazu Falls

-Here at Iguazu, you'll visit the mighty waterfalls from both the Brazilian and Argentinian sides.
-At over 2 kilometres long, Iguazu Falls are actually a series of cataracts.
-There are over 270 falls in all, and with some reaching up to 80 metres in height, they are wider than Victoria Falls and higher than Niagara.
-Enjoy the magnificent panoramas on the Brazilian side of Iguazu Falls.
-Seeing the falls from this side has its perks, such as a view of San Martin Island which you don't quite get from the Argentinean side.
-You might like to take a helicopter ride over the falls while you're here.
-This optional excursion gives you spectacular views of the falls and the lush green parklands that surround it.
+Today you'll visit the mighty Iguazu Falls from both the Brazilian and Argentinian sides.
+At over two km long, the falls are actually a series of cataracts (large waterfalls).
+There are over 270 in total, with some reaching up to 80 m tall, and they're wider than Victoria Falls and higher than Niagara.
+Enjoy the panoramas on the Brazilian side – including a view of San Martin Island which you don't quite get from the Argentinean side.
+You might like to take a helicopter ride over while you're here.
+This optional activity gives you spectacular views of the cascades and the lush parklands that surround it.

 Day 15: Foz do Iguazu

-Today we go to the Argentinean side of the Falls where it’s possible to follow a series of boardwalks to get up close to the thundering waters – so close you can almost touch them.
+Today you'll go to the Argentinean side of the falls where it’s possible to follow a series of boardwalks and get up close to the thundering waters – so close you can almost touch them.
+For a more exhilarating experience, you could also jump on a Zodiac tour that takes you around the base the cascades.
+Return to your hotel later in the afternoon to relax and prepare for tomorrow’s journey to Rio de Janeiro.

 Day 16: Rio de Janeiro

-Travel by plane to Rio de Janeiro, the festive heart of Brazil.
-Settle into your hotel and then set out on an orientation walk with your leader.
-Rio is a fascinating and diverse city best known for its contrasting images of favelas (shanty towns) and the glitz and glamour of Carnaval.
-With free time, you can choose from many optional activities.
-Perhaps head to a football game, take a cable car ride between Praia Vermelha and the Sugarloaf Mountain for incredible views over town.
-For further options, chat to your leader.
+Today you'll take a flight to Rio de Janeiro, the festive heart of Brazil.
+When you arrive, settle into your hotel and then join your leader for an orientation walk.
+Rio is a diverse city best known for its beaches, Carnaval and contrasting images of favelas (informal settlements) and luxury districts.
+After, enjoy some free time to explore your way – your leader can provide recommendations.
+Perhaps head to a football game, take a cable car ride between Praia Vermelha and the Sugarloaf Mountain for views over the city or enjoy a caipirinha at a beachside bar.

 Day 17: Rio de Janeiro

-This morning you'll be picked up at your hotel first thing in the morning and head straight to Christ the Redeemer to beat the crowds.
-Soak up the early morning air and take some photos of this iconic statue before heading to a traditional local Farmer's Market.
-Your local leader will show you some of the best foods to try as well as providing plenty of interesting facts about the market traditions.
-Today you'll have a free afternoon, so may wish to return to the hotel with your leader to relax.
-Otherwise, a visit to Sugarloaf is a great way to spend the rest of the day.
+This morning you'll be picked up at your hotel and head straight to Christ the Redeemer to try and beat the crowds.
+Soak up the early morning air and take some photos of this iconic statue before heading to a local farmers’ market.
+Your leader will show you some of the favourite local foods to try and introduce you to market traditions.
+The rest of the afternoon is free to relax or explore more of the city.
+As it’s your last night together as a group, you could head out for a farewell dinner and say saude (cheers) to your adventure.

 Day 18: Rio de Janeiro